 The NEWT Crew

-We’re a team of experienced millwrights that get to craft beautiful things, and live near the Connecticut River, and meet interesting people every day.
+We’re a team of experienced millwrights that get to craft beautiful things, like custom wood tops.
+And we get to live near the Connecticut River, and meet interesting people every day.
 We love sharing what we know, learning new things, and especially discovering new wood timbers, old or new, with fascinating grain figuring and coloring.